pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-hibp.md

 ## Remarks

-If the user with the specified user name doesn't involved in any breach, you will get a `Good news — no pwnage found!` message.
+If the user with the specified user name doesn't involved in any breach, you will get a `No pwnage found` message when running in debug or verbose mode.

-If `API Key` is invalid, you will get a `` error.
+If `API Key` is invalid, you will get a `Required option apiKey not specified` error.

 ## Examples